reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 });
 ```

-Next, update the `CommentBox` component to use its new friends:
+Next, update the `CommentBox` component to use these new components:

 ```javascript{5-7}
 var CommentBox = React.createClass({